Private apartments in the center of Lviv

 Check-in time – 13:00.
 Check-out time – 12:00.

-Blankets and towels are to be changed once a week as well as entire apartment cleaning.
+Housekeeping, linen and towels change is done once a week.
 Additional cleaning can be arranged upon request.

-More detailed information about every apartment you can find out here.
+Detailed information about each apartment can be found here.

-All our apartments are located on Svobody ave.
-1/3 in one unique historical building about which you can read below.
+All the apartments are located on Svobody Ave.
+1/3, in one unique historical building about which you can read below.

 Description

-Former building of Land Loan Partnership (currently – residential building.
-Reconstructions 1809-1811; 1821-1822; 1893-1895, partly in 1950s).
+Former building of Land Loan Partnership (currently – residential building with stores.
+1809-1811; 1821-1822; 1893-1895 – partial reconstruction, architect Shults; 1950s – 4th floor topped out).
 Empire style.
-The building was constructed in the city centre on the west side of Svobody avenue on the corner with Copernicus street.
-The building is made of bricks, three floors with tile made roof, L-shaped with inner yard.
+The building was constructed in the city centre on the west side of Svobody Avenue on the corner with Kopernika Street.
+Its side (northern) facade faces Kopernika St. The four-storey building is made of bricks, plastered, has a tile sloping roof, L-shaped with inner yard.

 History

-Being situated on the corner of Svobody ave. and Copernicus str. it was built in two stages by the project of unknown architect.
-In 1809-1811 left side was built (Copernicus str. side) and in 1821-1822 the right side (Svobody ave. side).
-Initially this building was owned by trade-banking company “Gausner and Violand” (so called Gausner stone house).
-In 1845 it was acquired by Land Loan Partnership and owned till 1939.
-Austrian gubernator Karol Ludvig lived here in 1853-1855.
-His arrival to Lviv was celebrated with fireworks on Svobody ave. which was named after him for some time.
-In 1930s here lived Polish nobleman Vojcech Didushytsky and in the end of 1940s by the project of Mykulyn third floor was built.
+Located on the corner of Svobody Ave. and Kopernika St. Built in two stages according to the project of an unknown architect: in 1809-1811 left side was built (building No. 1 from Kopernika St.) and in 1821-1822 – the right side (building No. 2).
+Initially this building belonged to the trade-banking company “J. Hausner and V. Violand” (so called the Hausner stone house), and in 1845-1939 it became the property of the Land Loan Partnership.
+According to the record, austrian archduke Karol Ludvig lived here in 1853-1855.
+His arrival to Lviv was celebrated with fireworks and torch parade on Svobody Ave., which used to be named after him.
+In 1930s the Polish nobleman Wojciech Diduszycki lived here over the cinema “Palatsy”.
+In the end of 1940s the forth floor was constructed according to project of Mykulyn.

 Architecture